bharatimalik/Speed_Camera_Violations/The making of.md

 * Finding 1:

 Below is the visual from my data exploration phase.
 We can see here that there is a decreasing trend on the total number of violations per month.
 Also, June- September months were when the average number of violations were more!
 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Phase1.JPG)

 But this visual gives the overall picture of the total and average number of violations and does not take individual years or months or days into account.
-Thus, I graphed the same information at further granular level alongwith seasonal effects for better understanding.
+Thus, I graphed the same information at further granular level for better understanding.

 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Week.JPG)

 As we can see, we have a decreasing trend of average number of violations with high and low spikes of average number of violations.
 Overall decrease in average number of violations would mean increased safety for the public of Chicago.
 But this would also mean a decrease in the revenue generated.
-As the revenue generated is further used for programs targetted for betterment of society, the fines should be increased which will help in increased revenue.
+As the revenue generated is further used for programs targetted for betterment of society, Mayor of Chicago could increase fines for overall revenue generation.

 * Finding 2:

 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Monthly.JPG)

-In this visual, we notice the same seasonality effect across months as follows:
+In this visual, I created a calculated field for capturing the seasonality.
+We notice the same seasonality effect across months as follows:
 * Increases from Winter to Spring
 * Increases from Spring to Summer
 * Decreases from Summer to Fall